jkordani/javad-tool/README.txt

 javad-parse-vg-message takes a generic message and assumes its a geodetic velocity message, and parses it further, overwriting the input message object's data field with the appropriate values.

 TODO.
-Implement DTP client and server for fetching files and pushing firmware
+Implement DTP client and server for fetching files and pushing firmware provide convenience functions for consuming opus email and prepping commands for setting the apc and reference point for the reciever